tesera/learn-cli/README.md

 During development you will want to bring in the codebase with you in the container.
 You can simply use the Docker Compose command bellow.
 Once in the container run the `install-dependencies.sh` script passing in the `--dev` flag to make the project editable.
 This wil install all the Python dependencies in the project root under the `pysite folder and the R dependencies under the rlibs folder.
 You will only need to run this once unless you dependencies change.

-You will need to add a `dev.env` file with at least `PYLEARN_REF` and `RLEARN_REF` variables set to the Github ref/version of the respective libraries.
+You will need to add a `dev.env` file with at least `PYLEARN_REF`, `RLEARN_REF` and `PRELURN_REF` variables set to the Github ref (branch or tag) of the respective libraries.
 Optionaly you can also add you AWS Access Keys and region in order to use S3 as a data location.

 ```console
 $ cat dev.env